-- 1. Turn the main ON/OFF switch on the front of the control panel to the OFF position. - 2.
+- 1. Turn the main ON/OFF switch on the C-More Controller to the OFF position. - 2.
 Remove the air filter (see Figure 5-6a or 5-6b, above).

 The blower suction is very strong and can pull nearby objects into the blower's fan blades.
 Do NOT allow anything to be pulled into the blower!
 Do not wear anything that could get caught and pull you into the blower.